th0bse/nvim-config/README.md

 As for what plugins I use, just look at the `lua/plugins` directory.
-Most plugins have their own file in there, for some plugins I have a combined spec, for example all the completion and lsp stuff is in the `cmp.lua` file.
+Most plugins have their own file in there, for some plugins I have a combined spec, for example all the completion and lsp stuff is in the `lsp.lua` file.

 Some honorary mentions:
 * [telescope.nvim](https://github.com/nvim-telescope/telescope.nvim) (hard to